 - Contact the official Yosemite Tour operator at (209) 372-0200 to choose your tour and make reservations.

-I recommend the Grand Tour as a way to get a general idea about Yosemite Valley and surrounding area.
-See details here.
+I recommend the Grand Tour to get a general idea about Yosemite Valley and the surrounding area.
+See the details here.

-The best way to start your stay at Yosemite is to walk, bike or drive to Yosemite Village where you will find the Visitor Center with a well-stocked grocery store, Ansel Adams Gallery, a Museum, sports shop, restaurants, ATM and a post office.
+The best way to start your stay at Yosemite is to walk, bike, or drive to Yosemite Village, where you will find the Visitor Center with a well-stocked grocery store, Ansel Adams Gallery, a museum, a sports shop, restaurants, ATM, and a post office.

-At the visitor center, you can ask the rangers for tips or buy maps and books.
-You can also find an exhibit about Yosemite’s geology, plants and animals.
-If you drive your car to the village during weekends you may end up parking far away and walking a long distance back to the center.
+You can ask the rangers for tips or buy maps and books at the visitor center.
+You can also find an exhibit about Yosemite’s geology, plants, and animals.
+If you drive your car to the village during weekends, you may end up parking far away and walking a long distance back to the center.

 Yosemite Valley Attractions

-There is just too much information to share about Yosemite - so I broke it up into several sections.
+There is too much information to share about Yosemite, so I broke it into several sections.
 Read about where to stay and things to do in and around the Yosemite Valley:

 Outside of Yosemite Valley

-Most people spend the whole time at Yosemite Valley and surrounding area - missing out on wonderful nature and amazing adventures.
-If you have the adventurous spirit, leave the crowds behind visit places like Hetch Hetchy Valley and Dam; Tioga Pass; Tenaya Lake; Tuolumne Meadows; or go on Whitewater Rafting trip on the Tuolumne River.
+Most people spend the whole time in Yosemite Valley and the surrounding area - missing out on wonderful nature and amazing adventures.
+If you are adventurous, leave the crowds behind and visit places like Hetch Hetchy Valley and Dam, Tioga Pass, Tenaya Lake, and Tuolumne Meadows, or go on a Whitewater Rafting trip on the Tuolumne River.